 From the list of installed applications, select the application that you want to publish.

 If you select multiple applications from the list, a separate application pool is created for each application.

 Select this option to configure an application so that an application session is launched before a user opens the application in Horizon Client.
 When a published application is launched, the application opens more quickly in Horizon Client.

 If you enable this option, the configured application session is launched before a user opens the application in Horizon Client, regardless of how the user connects to the server from Horizon Client.Note: Application sessions can be disconnected when the Pre-launch Session Timeout (Applications Only) option is set when you add or edit the Linux-based farm.

 You can restrict access to the application pool from certain Connection Servers by clicking Browse and selecting one or more Connection Servers.
 The default value is No Restrictions.

 If you intend to provide access to published applications through VMware Workspace ONE Access and you configure Connection Server restrictions, VMware Workspace ONE Access application might display applications to users when those applications are actually restricted.
-VMware Workspace ONE Access users will be unable to start these applications.
+VMware Workspace ONE Access users cannot start these applications.